Likhon22/ecom-microservice/product_service/README.md

 ./bin/main
 ```

-Logs: bootstrap prints messages when DynamoDB client is created and when gRPC server starts listening.
+Logs from bootstrap include DynamoDB client creation and gRPC listen address.

 ## Protobuf / gRPC API

-Service proto: `proto/product.proto`.
-Key RPCs (each returns `StandardResponse` wrapper):
+The service contract is defined in `proto/product.proto`.
+RPCs are wrapped with `StandardResponse` for a consistent response envelope.
+Example RPCs:

 - `CreateProduct(CreateProductRequest) returns (StandardResponse)`
-- `GetProduct(GetProductsRequest) returns (StandardResponse)`
+- `GetProducts(GetProductsRequest) returns (StandardResponse)`
 - `GetProductById(GetProductByIdRequest) returns (StandardResponse)`
 - `UpdateProduct(UpdateProductRequest) returns (StandardResponse)`
 - `DeleteProduct(DeleteProductRequest) returns (StandardResponse)`

-`StandardResponse` provides `success`, `message`, `status_code` and a `oneof result` for typed payloads.
+When exposing HTTP endpoints via Kong (or other gateways) enable the grpc-gateway plugin and provide `product.proto` inside the gateway container so JSON requests can be converted to Protobuf.

-When exposing HTTP endpoints through Kong (grpc-gateway plugin) or Envoy, configure the gateway with `product.proto` so it can convert JSON → Protobuf.
+## Kong Example (gateway side)

-### Example Kong config snippet (gateway must have the proto available inside the container)
+Gateway must have access to `product.proto`.
+Example plugin snippet:

 ```yaml
 plugins: